CrowdStrike/logscale-community-content/Log-Sources/README.md

    - Submit the pull request.

-### Contributing Individual Content via the Git commandline
+### Contributing Individual Content via the Git Commandline

    - If the Log Source does not exist follow the [Create a New Log Source](#create-a-new-log-source) steps below to create the appropriate folder structure